Favy-source/My-BlogTask/README.md

 **A Simple Blog Application built using [Django](https://docs.djangoproject.com/en/3.9/) Framework.**

-                                      😃Hit that ⭐ button to show some ❤️
+                                      Hit the ⭐ button to show some ❤️

 ## Getting Started